Grand Duchess Anastasia Nikolaevna of Russia: Captivity during World War I and Russian Revolution

-In a 7 May 1918, letter from Tobolsk to her sister Maria in Yekaterinburg, Anastasia described a moment of joy despite her sadness and loneliness and worry for the sick Alexei: "We played on the swing, that was when I roared with laughter, the fall was so wonderful!
+On 7 May 1918, in a letter from Tobolsk to her sister Maria in Yekaterinburg, Anastasia described a moment of joy despite her sadness and loneliness and worry for the sick Alexei: "We played on the swing, that was when I roared with laughter, the fall was so wonderful!
 Indeed!
 I told the sisters about it so many times yesterday that they got quite fed up, but I could go on telling it masses of times ...
 What weather we've had!
 One could simply shout with joy."
 In his memoirs, one of the guards at the Ipatiev House, Alexander Strekotin, remembered Anastasia as "very friendly and full of fun", while another guard said Anastasia was "a very charming devil!
 She was mischievous and, I think, rarely tired.
 She was lively, and was fond of performing comic mimes with the dogs, as though they were performing in a circus."
 Yet another of the guards, however, called the youngest grand duchess "offensive and a terrorist" and complained that her occasionally provocative comments sometimes caused tension in the ranks.
 Anastasia and her sisters helped their maid darn stockings and assisted the cook in making bread and other kitchen chores while they were in captivity at the Ipatiev House.

 In the summer, the privations of the captivity, including their closer confinement at the Ipatiev House negatively affected the family.
 On 14 July 1918, local priests at Yekaterinburg conducted a private church service for the family.
 They reported that Anastasia and her family, contrary to custom, fell on their knees during the prayer for the dead, and that the girls had become despondent and hopeless, and no longer sang the replies in the service.
 Noticing this dramatic change in their demeanor since his last visit, one priest told the other, "Something has happened to them in there."
 But the next day, on 15 July 1918, Anastasia and her sisters appeared in good spirits as they joked and helped move the beds in their shared bedroom so that cleaning women could clean the floors.
 They helped the women scrub the floors and whispered to them when the guards were not watching.
 Anastasia stuck her tongue out at Yakov Yurovsky, the head of the detachment, when he momentarily turned his back and left the room.